Engin-Boot/capture-behavior-of-a-visit-counter-SaloniMadhan/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
-  Then
+  Given visitor data on a day basis
+  When i click on get visitor trend for the desired week Then it reports visitor trend during that week of operation

 Scenario: Alert when seating capacity is full

-  Given
-  When
-  Then
+  Given a threshold value for seating capacity
+  When current capacity touches the threshold value Then an alert is pushed